 The English Department offers two programs for its Master of Arts.
-In addition to the general requirements for the MA degree as stated on p.
-39, the required core courses are ENGL589, 595 or 699 (a minimum of 1 credit), and 597.
+In addition to the general requirements for the MA degree as stated on pp. 40-41, the required core courses are ENGL589, 595 or 699 (a minimum of 1 credit), and 597.
 Additional requirements are described below.